ashpreet12/SimonGame/README.md

 # SimonGame

 In this project I tried to make A web version of the age-old memory game Simon.
-You must remember and repeat a series of button presses, while the steps increase with each level.
+One must remember and repeat a series of button presses, while the steps increase with each level.

 ###Technologies Used:
 *HTML           (for elements and content of the page)